entropyxyz/api_key_tdx/SPEC.md

 - `/delete-secret`: deletes the secret with secret*id `id` (*Note: not implemented yet*).
 - `/make-request`: instructs the AKS to make a remote API call to `remote-url` using the http verb `verb`, with optional POST/PUT payload `payload` and the secret matching the public key used to sign the request payload; the secret is identified by the base URL (extracted from `remote-url`) + user's public key.

 **Note:** There are two aspects of ACLs.
 Firstly, the "ACL proper" that defines which users' public keys are allowed to use a secret; secondly the "usage ACL", defining how a secret can be used, e.g. "only for amounts smaller than `x`" or "only between 10am and 4pm".
-The full spec of how this works is out of scope for this document.
+Refer to issue [#INSERT_ISSUE_NR_HERE] for the details of how this works.

 All calls to the AKS from the outside are signed and contain counter measures to replay attacks to stop a snooping cloud operator from recording traffic and replaying it at will.
 The API responses are encrypted to the end user's public key before they are sent back outside the AKS.

-_TODO: Spec the encryption and replay attack counter-measures.
-This most likley means "Just use TLS"._
+Refer to issue [#INSERT_ISSUE_NR_HERE] for the details of how this works.

 **NOTE:** Users must do local key management and keep track of their secret signing key.
 A stolen secret key can be used by anyone to execute remote API calls, so it's essentially equivalent to stealing the API key in the first place.
 That is an important matter worthy of its own separate discussion.